RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - Charter of liberties
   - Baron and king John compromise
     - King subject to law, aka rule of law
-  - Charter of Liberties was confirmed in 1217, the clauses dealing with the law of the royal forest were taken out and put into a separate document known as ‘the Charter of the Forest’.
+  - Charter of Liberties was confirmed in 1217, the clauses dealing with the law of the royal forest were taken out and put into a separate document known as 'the Charter of the Forest'.
     - Demanding payments to fight a losing war with french "despotic"
     - Articles of the Barons, which sought to reinstate feudal customs and defend the barons against the despotism of the King.
       - Aka charter of liberties